dotenv-org/dotenv-org.github.io/docs/integrations/vercel-remix.md

 Commit those changes safely to code and push to GitHub.

 When the CI runs, it will recognize the `DOTENV_KEY`, decrypt the .env.vault file, and load the CI environment variables to `ENV`.
 If a `DOTENV_KEY` is not set (like during development on your local machine) it will fall back to regular dotenv.

-You will know it worked when you see the message 'Loading env from encrypted .env.vault'.

-{% include helpers/screenshot.html url="https://res.cloudinary.com/dotenv-org/image/upload/v1666027587/Screen_Shot_2022-10-17_at_10.22.47_AM_z2nf9q.png" %}